dkelsey/dkelsey.github.io/content/posts/agile-noun-vs-verb.md

 Practices like Scrum, Kanban, Lean have _rituals_, practices, and tools that guide us dummies on how we work.
 These are guides that instruct us on how to work.
-While we are working, within these "ways of working" we are always, "looking at the poster on the wall " or making choices of how we behave based on our beleifs, as outlines in the Agile Manifesto.
+While we are working, within these "ways of working" we are always, "looking at the poster on the wall " or making choices of how we behave based on our beliefs, as outlines in the Agile Manifesto.

 That's it.